Honest Masterworks Review 2025: How NOT to Invest in Art

 The global opportunity cost of capital was nil for 14 years, from the Great Financial Crisis up until 2022, so you have to wonder how art will perform with normalized interest rate policy over the next ten years.
 Notice none of those art performance charts that I managed to dig up show what happened in the 1970s when interest rates were skyrocketing.
 I don’t think that is a data omission coincidence.

 Art isn’t a capital driver in that it doesn’t produce business activity or increase the GDP.
 The capital is just locked away for a time while hoping that there will be a bigger fish to come and take it off your hands later.
-This is highly dependent on how the economy is doing and the level of asset inflation, which also applies to other assets without earnings such as crypto.
-The roaring 20’s bubble started deflating in 2022, so will art fare better or worse going forward?
+Art is kind of like a Ponzi scheme in this regard.
+And it’s highly dependent on how the economy is doing and the level of asset inflation, which also applies to other assets without earnings such as crypto.
+The roaring 20’s bubble deflated a little in 2022, but then came back.
+Will art fare better or worse going forward?

 Illquidity